 (This above information will hopefully not be too distressing nor offensive to family members who may read this – information was discovered after extensive searching. http://www.mansell.com/pow_resources/camplists/fukuoka/fuk_01_fukuoka/fukuoka_01/Page02.htm -sadly this is a rare opportunity to learn the appalling conditions at No. 1 Fukuoka.

 C. Mellor, Historian, 2/4th MGB Jul 2020)

 His body was cremated by the Japanese however instead of being enshrined in Japan, Bill’s ashes were taken to Labuan War Cemetery, initially thought to have been carried by an Australian POW from Japan to Manila then onto Labuan.

 Below: Bill’s name recorded with other 2/4th from Goldfields who lost their lives.

 Kunanalling is today an abandoned town north of Coolgardie.It was always a town with a small population.
 Gold was discovered there in 1895 and called 25 Mile which is how far the townsite was from Coolgardie.

 Prior to his enlistment, Pte Dwyer was residing at Kunnanalling working as a miner.

 His parents John Westby Dwyer and Georgina Alexandra Rutherford were born Victoria, married Kalgoorlie in 1902.
 Bill’s father had invested in and worked several mines.

 Known as Westby, Dwyer’s business interests were in gold mining.

-Bill was the second youngest of five children of whom 3 were boys.
-Bill’s mother died at Kalgoorlie in April 1946 and his father died in 1955.
+Bill was the second eldest of seven children of whom 3 were boys.
+Bill’s mother died at Kalgoorlie in April 1946 aged 77 years and his father died in 1955.
 Both are buried at Kalgoorlie Cemetery.